Things as They Are; or, The Adventures of Caleb Williams: Reviews of Caleb Williams

 Anthony Trollope gave a lecture in 1870, published as On English Prose Fiction ..., which included: "[Caleb Williams has been] the subject of eulogies which I cannot understand ...
 It was written to depict the agony of one who suffered innocently from the despotic power of the English aristocracy, and is intended as a denunciation of the injustice of the time.
 But ... his sufferings were not compatible with the practice of law or the usages of life in those days.
 To my idea the book is false.
 It is certainly unreal, harsh, gloomy, and devoid of life.
 The writer was a fierce democrat, attacking every existing institution."

 See An Autobiography, Anthony Trollope, Nicholas Shrimpton (ed.), 2014.
 ISBN 978-0-19-967529-6.

-The opposite side of the spectrum is also seen in response to Caleb Williams.
+Caleb Williams was otherwise received positively.
 Ford K. Brown writes in his biography of Godwin, The Life of William Godwin, of a story in which a young boy finds out he just missed the author of Caleb Williams and "with true genuine enthusiasm, falling suddenly on his knees, reverently kissed the chair which the philosopher had just quitted, rapturously thanking heaven that he might now say he had been in company with the author of the best novel in the English, or in any language".
-A particularly glorifying review was written in William Hazlitt's essay entitled The Spirit of the Age.
-The review includes an immensely flattering description of Godwin and his writing of Caleb Williams, "he was in the very zenith of a sultry and unwholesome popularity; he blazed as a sun in the firmament of reputation; no one was more talked of, more looked up to, more sought after, and wherever liberty, truth, justice was the theme, his name was not far off—now he has sunk below the horizon, and enjoyed the serene twilight of a doubtful immortality."
-Hazlitt wrote that "no one ever began Caleb Williams that did not read it through: no one that ever read it could possibly forget it, or speak of it after any length of time but with an impression as if the events and feelings had been personal to himself."
-Elton and Esther Smith, in their biography of Godwin, titled William Godwin, relate an anecdote said by Godwin describing his friend Joseph Gerald's reception of Caleb Williams, "having started Volume One late in the evening, he was unable to close his eyes in sleep until he had read through all three volumes".
+A notably appreciative review was included in William Hazlitt's essay "William Godwin" in The Spirit of the Age in which Hazlitt exclaims of the author: "he was in the very zenith of a sultry and unwholesome popularity; he blazed as a sun in the firmament of reputation; no one was more talked of, more looked up to, more sought after, and wherever liberty, truth, justice was the theme, his name was not far off—now he has sunk below the horizon, and enjoyed the serene twilight of a doubtful immortality."
+Of his novel, Hazlitt writes that "no one ever began Caleb Williams that did not read it through: no one that ever read it could possibly forget it, or speak of it after any length of time but with an impression as if the events and feelings had been personal to himself."
+Elton and Esther Smith, in their biography of Godwin, William Godwin, relate an anecdote from Godwin describing his friend Joseph Gerald's reception of Caleb Williams: "having started Volume One late in the evening, he was unable to close his eyes in sleep until he had read through all three volumes".